email4reg/Tyrant/README.md

 * VaR and ES.
 * SR

-[2]Elements of Financial Network, and include:
+Elements of Financial Network, and include:

 * DebtRank, Non Linear DebtRank algorithm.
 * draw the finnancial network.